Here are answers to some frequently asked questions about Lua.

-See the download page for instructions on how to get source code and binaries for Lua.
+See the download and get started pages for instructions on how to get source code and binaries for Lua.

 Lua is implemented in pure ANSI C and compiles unmodified in all known platforms.
 All you need to build Lua is an ANSI C compiler (gcc is a popular one).
 Lua also compiles cleanly as C++.